Skip to main content

 • The mail carrier or UPS worker had trouble accessing the address (locked gate, closed business, etc.), or the recipient was not known to live at the address on the label

-To find out why a package may have been returned, the first place to check would be the USPS or UPS tracking pages 🔍 For USPS packages, oftentimes USPS will include an update explaining why the shipment was returned, like this:
+To find out why a package may have been returned, the first place to check would be the USPS or UPS tracking pages 🔍

-If you don't see an update like the above examples, your next option would be to wait for USPS or UPS to deliver the package back to you 👍 When they do, either carrier should include some notes (either paper, sticker, or handwritten) on your package indicating what the issue may have been.
+• Look for Notes on Your Box: When they return your package, either carrier should include some notes (either paper, sticker, or handwritten) on your package indicating what the issue may have been.

 Do I have to pay for a package marked Return to Sender?

-• USPS Ground Advantage packages under 1 lb (1 pound) that are marked Return to Sender don't have free returns.
+• USPS Ground Advantage packages under 1 lb (1 pound) marked Return to Sender don't have free returns.
 They will have postage due when USPS picks up the package or when it's dropped off at the Post Office to be returned

 Can I get a refund for a returned package?

 Unfortunately, neither USPS nor UPS offers refunds for returned packages 😢 They consider the job done, since they transported the package all the way there AND back.
-However, our team is always happy to research your situation and help get things sailin' in the right direction!

 Did this answer your question?